-Now that you’ve prepped and feel ready to take your test, book you practical test.
+Now that you’ve prepped and feel ready to take your test, book your practical test.
 Your driving instructor should be aware of the driving test wait times for your area as they can vary between various locations.
-If someone needs to take their test urgently, due to work for example, it is best to be aware of this before you start taking lessons.
+If someone needs to take their test urgently, due to work, for example, it is best to be aware of this before you start taking lessons.

 Now that you’ve prepared for your test we can give you a run-down of what to expect during the lesson.
 The practical test should last around 40 minutes.

 Your driving test can be split into 5 parts: